MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/gpt-with-vision.md

 ---
-title: How to use the GPT-4 Turbo with Vision model
+title: How to use vision-enabled chat models
 titleSuffix: Azure OpenAI Service
-description: Learn about the options for using GPT-4 Turbo with Vision
+description: Learn about the options for using vision-enabled chat models
 author: PatrickFarley #dereklegenzoff
 ms.author: pafarley #delegenz
 ms.service: azure-ai-openai